520qianjiawen/astrowind/src/content/post/tackling-pvc-contamination-in-pet-bottle-recycling-a-comprehensive-guide.md

 In the realm of sustainability, PET bottle recycling has emerged as a critical component of mitigating plastic waste and conserving natural resources.
 As one of the most commonly used plastics, PET (Polyethylene Terephthalate) is valuable for its recyclability; however, the presence of PVC (Polyvinyl Chloride) in the recycling stream poses significant challenges.
 This article aims to unravel the complexities of PVC contamination in PET bottle recycling and explore practical solutions to ensure the production of high-quality PET flakes.

-# Tackling PVC Contamination in PET Bottle Recycling: A Comprehensive Guide

 ## **The Impact of PVC Contamination in PET Bottle Recycling**

 PET bottle recycling involves a series of steps designed to transform used PET bottles into clean and reusable PET flakes.
 Despite advancements in recycling technology, PVC contamination remains one of the most persistent issues in the process.
 PVC and PET have different melting points, and when they’re processed together, PVC can degrade at PET processing temperatures, leading to contamination of the entire batch.